moodykhalif23/realtime-messaging/README.md

 - **Reliable Queuing:** RabbitMQ ensures your messages are queued and delivered reliably.
 - **Secure API:** Publish messages securely using JWT-protected endpoints.
 - **Interactive API Docs:** Swagger provides a clear, interactive interface for API documentation.
-- **Modular & Scalable:** Clean code structure designed to grow with your needs.

 ## Architecture